 Take the postbus to Moiry Glacier.
 The bus stop is located beyond the head of the Lac de Moiry, a dammed reservoir to the south of Grimentz, and just before the tiny Lac de Chateaupre near the foot of the Moiry Glacier.
-(See directions below).
+(See trailhead directions below).

 At 0.3 miles the grade steepens as the path climbs the hillside along the east side of the glacier.
 Pass a junction at 0.6 miles with a trail, the Haut Tour de Lac 2500m, branching to the left toward Barrage de Moiry, Sorebois and Zinal.
 We continue straight ahead toward the Moiry Hut.

-The grade abates at 1.8 miles and soon reaches the Cabane de Moiry (9,268-ft/2,825-meters), an old stone hut with a modern copper-clad addition, at 1.9 miles.
+The grade abates at 1.8 miles and soon reaches the Cabane de Moiry (9,268-ft.), an old stone hut with a modern copper-clad addition, at 1.9 miles.
 From the hut enjoy splendid, bird’s-eye-views of the Moiry glacier.

 For the best views follow a use trail which goes around the east side of the hut and then climbs to a rocky overlook (9,300-ft.) at 2.0 miles.
 To the north the glacier, covered with a morass of seracs and crevasses, spills down a steep incline.
-Point de Mourti, Tsa de l’Ano and Point de Moiry tower above the valley to the west.
+Pointes de Mourti, Tsa de l’Ano and Points de Moiry tower above the valley to the west.
 Pigne de la Le dominates the view to the south.